by Jan Wozniak

 This is also where tenant isolation becomes a practical benefit rather than just an organizational one.
 A tenant running a trigger that makes slow HTTP calls to an external API won’t delay scaling for tenants served by a different operator.
 Each operator maintains its own reconcile queue, metric connections, and goroutine pool.

-This installs KEDA as usual, but with the multitenant routing layer enabled in the metrics adapter.
-On its own, it behaves identically to a standard single-tenant KEDA deployment.
-The difference is that it can now coordinate with additional tenant operators.
+You enable this by installing one KEDA operator in default mode and one per tenant in tenant mode (see Getting Started below).
+On its own, the default operator behaves identically to a standard single-tenant KEDA deployment; the difference is that it can now coordinate with additional tenant operators.

 Each tenant KEDA operator generates its own TLS certificate pair (managed by KEDA’s built-in cert rotation).
 The kedify-agent reads these certificates and distributes them to the metrics adapter, which uses them to authenticate gRPC connections to each operator.